Entertainment Network (India) Ltd Directors Report.

 Risk Management Policy adopted by the Company involves identification and prioritization of risk events, categorization of risks into High, Medium and Low based on the business impact and likelihood of occurrence of risks and Risk Mitigation & Control.

-29 Internal Financial Controls
+31. Internal Financial Controls

-The Company has in place adequate internal financial controls with reference to financial statements.
-The Companys internal control systems, including internal financial controls, are commensurate with the nature of its business and the size and complexity of its operations and same are adequate and operating effectively.
-These systems are periodically tested and no reportable material weakness in the design or operation was observed.
-The Audit Committee reviews adequacy and effectiveness of the Companys internal control system including internal financial controls.
+42 I Entertainment Network (India) Limited statements.
+The Companys internal control systems, including internal financial controls, are commensurate with the nature of its business and the size and complexity of its operations and same are adequate and operating effectively. these systems are periodically tested and no reportable material weakness in the design or operation was observed. the Audit Committee reviews adequacy and effectiveness of the Companys internal control system including internal financial controls.

-30 Consolidated Financial Statements
+32. Consolidated Financial Statements

-31 Subsidiary Company
+33. Subsidiary Company

-The Company shall make available the financial statements and the related detailed information of its subsidiary to any Member of the Company or its subsidiary who may be interested in obtaining the same at any point of time and same is also available on the website: www.enil.co.in .
-These documents will also be available for inspection during business hours at the Registered Office and Corporate Office of the Company.
+The Company shall make available the financial statements and the related detailed information of its subsidiary to any Member of the Company or its subsidiary who may be interested in obtaining the same at any point of time and same is also available on the website: www.enil.co.in . these documents will also be available for inspection during business hours at the Registered Office and Corporate Office of the Company.
 The Consolidated Financial Statements presented by the Company include financial results of its Subsidiary Company.

 The audited financial statements, including consolidated financial statements and all other relevant documents required to be attached thereto are available on the Companys website: www.enil.co.in

-32 Significant or material order
+34. Significant or material order

 During the financial year under review, no significant and material orders were passed by the regulators or courts or tribunals impacting the going concern status and the Companys operations in future.